smartcontractkit/ccip/integration-tests/ccip-tests/README.md

 1. Set the test input [Setting up test inputs](#setting-up-test-inputs)
     1. If required create override toml with the required test inputs.
 If you want to run the tests with default parameters, you can skip this step.
     2. Create a TOML file with the secrets.
-2. Run the following command to run the smoke tests
+2. Run the following command to run the smoke tests with your custom override toml and secrets.
 ```bash
 # mark the testimage as empty for running the tests in local docker containers
 make test_smoke_ccip testimage="" testname=TestSmokeCCIPForBidirectionalLane override_toml="<the toml file with overridden config string>" secret_toml="<the toml file with secrets string>"